 Topic Area 3: Data Modeling and Analysis

-Project 3.02: Development, Deployment, and Refinement of the Water Technology Data and Analysis Management Platform (Water-DAMS); PI: Jon Weers (National Renewable Energy Laboratory)
+Project 3.02 Development, Deployment, and Refinement of the Water Technology Data and Analysis Management Platform (Water-DAMS) Lead: Jon Weers, National Renewable Energy Laboratory

 The Water Technology Data and Analysis Management System (Water-DAMS) provides the water treatment research community a secure central repository for technology and treatment train data that is accessible to researchers, decision-makers (e.g., water managers), DOE, and the public while also providing sufficient data security to protect water utilities.